charlinchui/charlinchui/README.md

 - 🎨 Went to college for arts before switching to Computer Science (but somehow still ended up loving backend development)
 - 🍗 🍫 I like chicken with chocolate (yes, you read that right)
-- 😴 If I'm not coding, I'm probably sleeping
+- 😴 I'm probably sleeping
 - 🌙 Definitely not a morning person

 ---